 Why I am not the cheapest

 My £10,000 primary fee places me at roughly the 65th percentile of London consultants who publish prices.
-Five other transparent London consultants sit below me, in a band running from £6,900 to £8,950.
-Five sit above me, from £10,950 up to £15,000 and beyond.
+In the July data, transparent London consultants sit below me in a band running from £6,500 to £8,950, and above me from £10,950 up to £15,000.
+My published floor is now matched exactly by one ultra-premium Harley Street clinic.

 So why £10,000?